knvi/tsar-cpp/README.md

 The src/main.cpp file is made for testing the library.

-To use the client, put `include/tsar/tsar.hpp` file into your include path.
+To use the client, put `include/tsar/tsar.hpp` (and the nlohmann/json header if you didn't yet) file into your include path.

 to build (the tests)
 ```